electerious/Rosid/docs/CLI.md

 Options:

-  -p, --polling  use polling to watch files over a network or in other non-standard situations -v, --verbose  increase verbosity
+  -p, --polling  use polling to watch files over a network or in other non-standard situations -o, --open     open URL automatically in your default browser -p, --path     open the first browser window with this path -v, --verbose  increase verbosity
   -V, --version  output the version number
   -h, --help     output usage information